Physicslibrary/Threejs-WebXR-67P/README.md

 This section assumes users know what a Raspberry Pi single-board computer is and how to use a Linux terminal.

-Threejs-WebXR-67P is developed on a Raspberry Pi Model 3B+ using a text editor to code three.js HTML5 files and Node.js to serve them:
+Threejs-WebXR-67P is developed on a Raspberry Pi Model 3B+ by coding three.js HTML5 files and Node.js to serve them:

 [https://threejs.org/docs/index.html#manual/en/introduction/How-to-run-things-locally](https://threejs.org/docs/index.html#manual/en/introduction/How-to-run-things-locally)